 If other medications may interact with Scabover tablets 12mg, your doctor will discuss these with you.

-How should Scabover be taken and for how long?
+How should Scabover be taken?